-As can be observed from the table above (source: ITTO, 2015), the Congolese forest industry produced in 2014 about 2.4 million m3 of logs.
-This table shows that around 29% of Congo’s timber production is exported as logs.
+As can be observed from the table above, the Congolese forest industry produced in 2015 about 2.2 million m3 of logs.
+This table shows that around 35% of Congo’s timber production is exported as logs.
 Most of the rest is exported as sawn timber.
-The total export value of primary timber products is around 455.1 million US dollars.
+The total export value of primary timber products was around 406.7 million US dollars in 2015.

 The Congolese timber industry is strongly oriented towards export of logs, despite efforts made to reverse this trend.
 An important driver to reverse this trend originates from the Congolese legislation, which forces companies to process at least 85% of their production in the country or pay a surcharge on log exports.

 Most timber is produced in the northern zone, where large forest management units have been allocated to large industrial companies.
 Even in the southern part, with its long history of harvesting the forest management units, national harvesters are in several cases replaced by Asian companies.